All Episodes

 No, just an ode to the dog.

-But this is actually Joe Conch, Fox News contributor, media and politics, columnist for the hill, and a guy who has filled in on this show before.
+Media and politics, calmness for the Hill, and a guy who has filled in on this show before.

-We're gonna have some fun today, kids.
+We're going to have some fun today, kids.

-We're on what is this Christmas?
+We're on, what is this, Christmas?

 No, I'm sorry, New Year's Eve Eve, right?